-Recognizing the importance between behavioral health and overall health, Premera Blue Cross launched a $3 million Social Impact Program aimed at supporting behavioral health issues, particularly in underserved communities.
+Recognizing the importance between behavioral health and overall health, Premera Blue Cross launched the Premera Social Impact Program aimed at supporting behavioral health issues, particularly in underserved communities.
 Premera, which serves Washington and Alaska, believes that overall health will improve by addressing behavioral health issues — especially for people of color and low-income populations where community health data consistently shows treatment disparities exist.
 By treating behavioral health, people’s physical health will improve — something that’s good for the company and good for the community.

 “It is clear that behavioral health is inseparable from physical health.
 If you are severely depressed, you will not be able to effectively manage your diabetes, control physical pain, and you may self-medicate with alcohol or other drugs which can lead to addiction,” said Dr. Shawn West, Medical Director for Provider and Customer Engagement at Premera.
 “For the majority of people who are suffering from psychological distress, whether it be depression, anxiety, or other conditions, there is safe, effective treatment that can vastly improve their quality of life.”